Generic name: erdafitinib [ er-da-FI-ti-nib ]

 What happens if I miss a dose?

 Take the missed dose on the same day you remember it.
 Take your next dose at the regular time the next day.
-Do not use 2 doses in one day.
+Do not use two doses in one day.

 What happens if I overdose?